-This additional coursework must have occurred within 5 years of the internship start date and must be from a university with a Didactic Program in Nutrition and Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+This additional coursework must have occurred within 5 years of the internship start date and must be from a university with a dietetics program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 The applicant must earn a grade of B or better in these courses and must provide evidence of such before the start of the internship program.
 Applicants are strongly encouraged to contact the internship director to discuss this coursework in advance to ensure it will meet the requirements.
 Completion of this additional coursework does not guarantee acceptance to the program.
+In certain cases, the director may approve an alternate method of refreshing knowledge as a substitute for an upper-level dietetics course.